mikecm1/empyr.com/_pages/advertiser.md

   section_header: Real foot traffic.
 Real revenue.
   section_body_copy: Drive motivated customers into your physical stores and only
     pay a fee when they make a verified purchase– the impressions and clicks are free.
-    Consumers enjoy real-time reward notifications, and you get a guaranteed 10X-30X ROAS.
+    Consumers enjoy real-time reward notifications, and you get a guaranteed minimum 10X ROAS.
   image: "/img/devices-pub.jpg"
   button: